10 Mortgage Terms You Should Know Before Applying for One

 Adjustable Rate Mortgage

-An adjustable rate mortgage is sometimes called an ARM.
-It has an interest rate that adjusts throughout the life of the loan, with the interest rate being fixed for 1, 3, or 5 years.
+An adjustable rate mortgage is sometimes called an ARM and has an interest rate that adjusts throughout the life of the loan, with the interest rate being fixed for 1, 3, or 5 years.

 After that time, the interest rate will go up or down depending on the financial index it is based on.
 This variable rate will cause your mortgage payment to change.